dergeberl/multitool-container/README.md

 # multitool-container
 a container with useful tools for troubleshooting

+The container image can be downloaded by ghrc.io and docker.io

+`ghcr.io/dergeberl/multitool:v0.1.2`
+`dergeberl/multitool:v0.1.2`

-This images is available for the following arch:
+Available for the following arch:

 - amd64
 - armv7